jungseokhong/academic-kickstart/content/tutorial/_index.md

   weight = 1
 +++

-I am updating this tutorial occasionally and the most of the information is from references that I provide together.
+I am updating this tutorial occasionally and most of the information came from references in each section.

-It covers several topics such as:
+This tutorial covers/will cover various topics including, but not limited to:

 * **Computer Vision**
 * **Deep learning**
 * **SLAM**
+* **Localization**
 * **Bayesian filters**
 * **Machine learning**